krxxsh/employee-management-system/README.md

 Employee-Management-System
-An Employee Management System using TypeScript, HTML and CSS.
+An Employee Management System using JavaScript, HTML and CSS.
 It has following properties:

 Clicking on Create Employee Type button displays Create Employee Type form and allows the system to add new type of employee.
 Clicking on cancel button hides the respective form.